daudix/daudix/README.md

 Umm, I feel like I forgot to tell something... something very important...
 **Good Slap on my head** 🤦 yes, My name is David,
-Born somewhere in siberia, now you have some useless info in your brain 🎉 **Congratulations** 🎉
+Born somewhere in siberia.

+Now you have some useless info in your brain
+🎉 **Congratulations** 🎉